voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

 .. default-role:: code

-FiftyOne Teams is built for collaboration, with the goal of making it as easy as possible for engineers, data scientists, and stakeholders to work together to build high quality datasets and computer vision models.
+FiftyOne Enterprise is built for collaboration, with the goal of making it as easy as possible for engineers, data scientists, and stakeholders to work together to build high quality datasets and computer vision models.

-Accordingly, FiftyOne Teams gives you the flexibility to configure user roles, user groups and fine-grained permissions so that you can safely and securely collaborate both inside and outside your organization at all stages of your workflows.
+Accordingly, FiftyOne Enterprise gives you the flexibility to configure user roles, user groups and fine-grained permissions so that you can safely and securely collaborate both inside and outside your organization at all stages of your workflows.

-This page introduces the basic roles and permissions available in FiftyOne Teams.
+This page introduces the basic roles and permissions available in FiftyOne Enterprise.

 .. _teams-roles:

 Roles
 _____

-FiftyOne Teams has four user roles: Admin, Member, Collaborator, and Guest.
+FiftyOne Enterprise has four user roles: Admin, Member, Collaborator, and Guest.

-Admins can access user management features by clicking on their account icon in the upper-right of the FiftyOne Teams App and navigating to the "Settings > Team > Users" page:
+Admins can access user management features by clicking on their account icon in the upper-right of the FiftyOne Enterprise App and navigating to the "Settings > Team > Users" page:

 .. image:: /images/teams/admin_team_users_page.png